krishnaraj28/AMS/README.md

 # AMS

-Alumni are valuable assets for any educational institution.
-But keeping the spark alive with them is challenging.
-It is difficult to maintain important information and make changes in paper documents.
-Data can slip away or become obsolete.
-Relationships can fade or fall apart.
-Generating reports can take a lot of manual work and effort.
-Managing historical data can be tedious and require a lot of space to store all the previous years’ records.
-An alumni management system is used by educational institutes to maintain and manage records of alumni in an efficient manner.
-The project uses PHP/MySQL as the technology platform and has two user interfaces: the admin interface for the institution and the alumnus/alumna interface for the alumni themselves.
-The system allows alumni to register, manage, and update their personal and professional information.
-The system also enables the institutions to access and analyze the alumni data.
-An alumni management system is a software platform designed to help educational institutions and organizations maintain connections with their former students, or alumni.
-It provides a centralized platform for managing and organizing alumni data, facilitating communication, and fostering engagement between alumni and the institution.
+An Alumni Management System is a software platform designed to help educational institutions maintain and manage connections with their former students, or alumni.
+It provides a centralized platform for managing alumni data, facilitating communication, and fostering engagement between alumni and the institution.

+This system addresses challenges such as maintaining accurate records, generating reports, managing historical data, and fostering ongoing relationships with alumni.
+It is built using **PHP** and **MySQL** and provides two user interfaces:
+- **Admin Interface**: For institutional administrators.
+- **Alumnus/Alumna Interface**: For the alumni to interact with the system.

+---

+## **Features**

+### **Admin Interface**
+- **Login**: Secure access for administrators.
+- **Verify & Authorize Alumni**: Review and approve alumni registrations.
+- **Post & Delete Events**: Create and manage events for alumni.
+- **Send and Receive Messages**: Communicate directly with alumni.
+- **Logout**: Securely end the session.

+### **Alumni Interface**
+- **Login**: Secure login for alumni members.
+- **Register**: New alumni can register their accounts.
+- **View Profile**: View personal and professional details.
+- **Search Friends**: Find and connect with other alumni.
+- **Update Details**: Update personal and professional information.
+- **Post & Delete Stories**: Share experiences and stories with the community.
+- **Send and Receive Messages**: Communicate with other alumni or the institution.
+- **Logout**: Securely end the session.